toksaitov/kernel-project/ubuntu-yakkety/Readme.md

 7. Set `Disk Size` for a new virtual disk to (!)
 40 gigabytes or more.
 Once again, click on `Next`, then `Finish`.

-8. Right click on your new machine and select `Settings...`.
+8. Right-click on your new machine and select `Settings...`.

-9. Switch to the `Storage` tab, select an empty disk under the IDE controller.
-On the right side, click on the disk icon and select `Choose a disk file...`.
+9. Switch to the `Storage` tab, and select an empty disk under the IDE controller.
+On the right side, click the disk icon and select `Choose a disk file...`.
 Open the disk image from step #3.

 11. Go to the `Network` tab, click on `Advanced`, open the `Port Forwarding` window.
 Click on the plus icon and add the following rule to forward traffic from your host machine on port 2222 to an SSH server on the guest machine on port 22.

         Name      Protocol    Host IP      Host Port    Guest IP     Guest Port Rule 1    TCP         127.0.0.1    2222         10.0.2.15    22

-Other options are possible but they depend on your network setup (e.g., you can select the `Bridged Adapter` in the `Attached to` drop-down as an alternative).
+Other options are possible, but they depend on your network setup (e.g., select the `Bridged Adapter` in the `Attached to` drop-down as an alternative).

 12. Save your settings and use the `Start` button on the toolbar to start your virtual machine.

 13. On the installer's boot menu, select `Install` to start the installation process.

 14. On the language selection dialog, set the system language to `English`.